inversify/InversifyJS/wiki/container_api.md

 ## container.onActivation<T>(serviceIdentifier: ServiceIdentifier<T>, onActivation: BindingActivation<T>)

-Adds an activation handler for the dependencies's identifier.
+Adds an activation handler for all dependencies registered with the specified identifier.

 ```ts
 let container = new Container();